-Chameleon provides access to four FPGA nodes.
+Chameleon provides access to five FPGA nodes.
+Four nodes are located at CHI@TACC.
 Each of these nodes is fitted with a Nallatech 385A board with an Altera Arria 10 1150 GX FPGA (up to 1.5 TFlops), 8 GB DDR3 on-card memory, and dual QSFP 10/40 GbE support.
-They are configured to run OpenCL code, but they can be reconfigured (by a request to our help desk) to run compiled designs prepared with Altera Quartus.
+One node is located at CHI@UC.
+The node is fitted with a Terasic DE5a-Net board with an Altera Arria 10 GX 1150 FPGA (up to 1.5 TFlops), 4 GB DDR3 on-card memory, and four QSFP 10/40 GbE support.
+All FPGA nodes are configured to run OpenCL code, but they can be reconfigured (by a request to our Help Desk) to run compiled designs prepared with Altera Quartus.

 Due to export control limitations, access to the development toolchain requires verification of your user profile.
 This guide explains how to gain access to the development toolchain and execute code on the FPGA nodes.
 Briefly, the steps for building an FPGA application are:

 Create a TACC account at the TACC Portal

 Setup Multi-Factor Authentication for TACC Resources by following this documentation

 Request access to the FPGA Build Node project at the Help Desk

 fpga01.tacc.chameleoncloud.orghost to build your FPGA application

 fpga01.tacc.chameleoncloud.orgto the FPGA node you wish to run it on

 Chameleon provides a build system that includes the necessary Altera SDK for OpenCL tools for developing kernels for use on the Nallatech 385A cards and the Terasic DE5a-Net card, both using the Altera Arria 10 FPGA.